The main causes of paint bubbles are heat, humidity, and unclean surfaces

 Also, blisters can form when a painter applies an oil-based or alkyd paint over latex paint, or if the latex paint gets exposed to moisture after it is applied.

-The paint dries too quickly
+The paint dried too quickly.

-The paint is warped by humidity over time
+The paint is warped by humidity over time.

-The painter didn't use primer before applying paint
+The painter didn't use primer before applying paint.

-How to Repair Paint Bubbles and Cracks
+How to Fix Bubbling Paint and Cracks

-How to Prevent Paint Bubbles
+How to Prevent Paint Bubbles and Cracks

 If you want to prevent paint bubbles before they happen, take the following steps.